 This year, the Heartland community is celebrating twenty-five years of seeing people find hope through Jesus.
 The vision started with businessman and founder Charles Sharpe.
 As he drove across his Missouri farmland one day, he thought, “This would be a good place for kids.”

 He was right.
-Charlie was thinking of a summer camp, but the vision grew into a full community with recovery centers, schools, and businesses all built around a local church.
+Charlie was thinking of a summer camp, but the vision grew into a full community with recovery programs, schools, and businesses all built around a local church.
 We call ourselves an intentional community because our intention is to introduce men, women, and children to the only hope that lasts – a life devoted to God, through Jesus Christ, by the power of the Holy Spirit.

 Please feel free to join this year of celebration in person or online.
 Hope often becomes contagious, and we pray that you will catch it.
 You are also welcome to become a part of sharing the hope with others through your prayers, your friendship, or by recommending our recovery programs to someone who is looking for help.

 Watch for details coming soon about opportunities to connect in 2020, or subscribe to our e-newsletter to have updates delivered to your email inbox.

 Community of Hope

 Heartland was established to help hurting people get a fresh start in life.
-In our recovery centers, we have seen many lives changed and families restored through the power of God.
+In our recovery programs, we have seen many lives changed and families restored through the power of God.
 Our programs offer men and women a peaceful setting and focused time to heal and find hope through Jesus.

 We want to see hope through Jesus Christ spread all around the world, and we are grateful to play a small role in several nations.
 We work through friendship with local pastors.
 In addition to short-term mission trips, we host an annual conference for leaders to come away to rest and encourage one another.